Nickelfox/sspot-frontend/README.md

 ## Some other important points

-- This boilerplate is set with `redux-persist` and you need not set values explicitly in localStorage.
 - All you need to do is dispatch the action to redux and set/read the values from redux.
-- All the API calls will be done by `NetworkManage.js` using fetch API.
+- All the API calls will be done by `NetworkManage.js` using axios API.

 ### Network call Example